flux-iac/tofu-controller/docs/branch_based_planner/getting-started.md

 watch all configured Terraform resources, check their referenced Source, and poll for Pull Requests using GitHub's API plus the provided token.

-When an open Pull Request is detected, the Branch Planner creates a new or updates an existing Terraform object with Plan Only mode from the original Terraform object.
+When the Branch Planner detects an open Pull Request, it either creates a new Terraform object or updates an existing one, applying Plan Only mode based on the original Terraform object.

 When a Plan Output becomes available, the Branch Planner creates a new comment under